python-discord/summer-code-jam-2020/annoyed-alligators/README.md

 (Type `[command name] --help` for details and usage of a particular command)
 - `help`: Display a list of all available commands
 - `home`: Jump to home screen (feed)
+- `n`: Takes you to the next page in feed
+- `p`: Takes you to the previous page in feed
 - `new-post`: Create a new post
 - `view-post`: View a particular post by its number
 - `logout`: Log Out of your account